openjfx/openjfx.github.io/README.md

 * All PRs should be raised against the `develop` branch.
 * The source code for [Getting Started with JavaFX 11](https://openjfx.io/openjfx-docs/) resides in [openjfx/openjfx-docs](https://github.com/openjfx/openjfx-docs) repository.

+## For Developers:

+You can test this website  with the following statement: `hugo server`